mirand32/toDoList/README.md

 To Do List built with javascript,html and css

 # Features
--Create new projects
+Create new projects
-/n-Create new tasks
+Create new tasks
-/n-Manage tasks by date
+Manage tasks by date
-/n-Edit tasks and projects
+Edit tasks and projects
-/n-Organize Tasks based on priority
+Organize Tasks based on priority